...

 Cozumel

-Take a loos at these awesome all-inclusive family resorts in Cozumel.
+Take a look at these awesome all-inclusive family resorts in Cozumel.

-Chichen Itza – The Most Famous Mexico Mayan Ruins
+Chichen Itza: The Most Famous Mayan Ruins in Mexico

 We visited Chichen Itza as a cruise excursion, however that are a ton of different tour options to pick from.
 If you’re staying in Cancun, there are several tours you can pick from that will provide transportation and entrance to Chichen Itza.
 Or you can choose a private tour for just you and your group.
 When you’re done exploring the ruins, you can cool off in one of the cenotes in the area.
 We visited Cenote Ik Kil, and it was breath-taking.
 There’s even a wall you can jump from, for those looking for a bit more adventure.